seanbao/mnemonas/docs/backup-guide.en.md

 extra_args = ["--fast-list"]
 ```

 `schedule_window_start` and `schedule_window_end` only restrict automatic scheduling; manual run-now operations are unaffected.
 The window uses the server local time in `HH:MM` format and may cross midnight.
 Local retention runs after a successful backup and always keeps the current snapshot. `max_snapshots = 0` and `max_age = "0"` disable the corresponding pruning dimension.
 Restic and rclone retention is managed by the external tool, such as `restic forget --prune`, a systemd timer, or lifecycle rules on the remote.
 Set `retention_policy` to mark that external policy as confirmed in the Maintenance page; otherwise the task shows a retention warning.
 After each successful backup MnemoNAS also runs a retention check, and the Maintenance page exposes a manual "Check retention" action: `local` counts the local snapshot range, `restic` runs `restic snapshots --json --tag mnemonas --tag job:<id>`, and `rclone` runs `rclone lsjson <remote> --recursive --files-only`.
-Results are persisted as `last_retention_check` and warn when snapshots are missing, the remote is empty, `retention_policy` is not set, or the external command fails. `restore_drill_stale_after` controls periodic restore-drill reminders and defaults to 30 days when omitted.
+Results are persisted as `last_retention_check` and warn when snapshots are missing, the remote is empty, `retention_policy` is not set, or the external command fails. `restore_drill_stale_after` controls periodic restore-drill reminders and defaults to 30 days when empty or omitted.
 The Maintenance page shows job health, retention status, restore-drill status, restore-drill history and success-rate summary, next scheduled run, schedule window, latest backup, latest restore target, and how many old snapshots the latest local run pruned.
 Restore-drill history and explicit restore history both keep the latest 20 entries by default, including failed attempts and their error messages; failed drills also record a stable `failure_category` for common causes such as missing snapshots, integrity-check failures, external-command failures, and I/O errors.

 After restarting the service: